 – The Panel Lockout is much sturdier and secure than those small, red, circuit breaker lockouts, which can fall off or easily be removed.

-- To use circuit breaker lockouts you must have many different sizes to fit different types of circuit breakers.
+-Many different size circuit breaker lockouts are needed to fit different types and sizes of circuit breakers.
 The Panel Lockout can be used any type or size breaker.
 It can be installed on any panel cover with screws.
 In addition, with our clips, the Panel Lockout can be installed on most panel covers without screws.
-It doesn’t matter what type of circuit breakers are in the panel.

-- The panel door can not be closed when circuit breaker lockouts are installed.
-The circuit breaker lockout can be accidentally removed when others have access to all the unprotected breakers in the panel.
+-The panel door can not be closed when circuit breaker lockouts are installed.
+Unauthorized personnel will have access to all the unprotected breakers in the panel.
 The door is always closed and locked with the Panel Lockout.

-- When installing a circuit breaker lockout there is a danger of accidentally turning off an adjacent breaker.
+-When installing a circuit breaker lockout there is a danger of accidentally tripping an adjacent breaker.
 The Panel Lockout is installed outside the panel so there is no chance of accidentally disturbing an active circuit breaker.

 What are other advantages of using the Panel Lockout?

-Aside from its use as a lockout tagout device, the Panel Lockout is a time saving tool in new construction.
+Aside from its use as a lockout tagout device, the Panel Lockout is also a time saving tool in new construction.
 During construction, we often wait until the last minute to terminate wiring onto live panels in order to keep the wires dead as long as possible.
 Panel trims and covers aren’t installed until the wires are terminated.
 With the Panel Lockout, as soon as wires are installed they can be terminated to prevent damage or theft.
 Then the panel trims and covers can be installed and locked out with the Panel Lockout.
 It eliminates searching for misplaced panel covers at the end of the job and scrambling to terminate panels at the end of the project.